apache/druid/docs/operations/security-overview.md

    > If you have TLS enabled, be sure to adjust the curl command accordingly.
 For example, if your Druid servers use self-signed certificates, you may choose to include the `insecure` curl option to forgo certificate checking for the curl command.

-2. Add a credential for the user by issuing a POST to `druid-ext/basic-security/authentication/db/MyBasicMetadataAuthenticator/users/<USERNAME>/credentials`.
+2. Add a credential for the user by issuing a POST request to `druid-ext/basic-security/authentication/db/MyBasicMetadataAuthenticator/users/<USERNAME>/credentials`.
 For example:
    ```bash
    curl -u admin:password1 -H'Content-Type: application/json' -XPOST https://my-coordinator-ip:8281/druid-ext/basic-security/authentication/db/MyBasicMetadataAuthenticator/users/myname/credentials --data-raw '{"password": "my_password"}'
    ```